ncmiller/goals/diaries/running.md

+## Sunday, March 12.
+2017

+Good week, though I did take an extra rest day on Friday.
+I ran 20.6 miles this week.
+My 10k run on Saturday felt really good at a nice and steady 6.7 mph.
+I felt like I could have kept going for another 10k (though I was sweating a lot).

+Leaving for a FL vacation tomorrow.
+I'll pack some running clothes so I can run a bit while I'm there.
+At this point, I think it's harder to not run than it is to run.

 ## Sunday, March 5.
 2017

 A perfect week.
 I ran all 6 days (18.4 miles total), set a new PR (sub-23), and hit all my